Magnitus-/ExpressUserLocal/README.md

 - Bit of refactoring
 - Updated user-properties dependency to version 3.4.0
 - Changed handling of URL parameters to parse fields as dictated by the user schema.
-- Added validation for the email authentication field in the PUT /User/Self/Memberships/Validated route.
+- Added missing validation for the email authentication field in the PUT /User/Self/Memberships/Validated route.
 - Indicated the nuances for different errors in the PUT /User/Self/Memberships/Validated and made the errors most consistent with the rest of the library.
-- Added handlers for the PUT /User/:Field/:ID/Memberships/:Membership and the DELETE /User/:Field/:ID/Memberships/:Membership routes.
+- Implemented handlers for the PUT /User/:Field/:ID/Memberships/:Membership and the DELETE /User/:Field/:ID/Memberships/:Membership routes.
-- Fixed bug where certain options that can have a falsey value would be ignored when they do.
+- Fixed bug where certain options that can be defined with a falsey values would be ignored when they do.
+- Updated dev dependencies of user-store and express-user to versions 2.1.0 and 1.1.1.
+- Removed regex-email from dev dependencies as its already in the dependencies

 0.0.1-alpha.18
 --------------